Which of the following is a primary benefit of using computers fo... | Study Prep in Pearson+

 1

-Understand the role of computers in accounting: Computers are tools that enhance the efficiency and accuracy of accounting processes, but they do not eliminate the need for financial statements or internal controls.
+Understand the role of computers in accounting: Computers are used to automate calculations, streamline processes, and reduce human error, which enhances accuracy and efficiency in record-keeping.

-Evaluate the options provided: Analyze each option to determine its validity in the context of accounting practices and the role of computers.
+Evaluate the options provided in the question: Analyze each statement to determine its validity and relevance to the benefits of using computers in accounting.

-Option 1: 'Elimination of the need for financial statements' - This is incorrect because financial statements are essential for reporting the financial position and performance of a business, regardless of the use of computers.
+Option 1: 'Manual entry of all transactions is required' - This is incorrect because computers reduce the need for manual entry by automating processes.

-Option 2: 'Increased accuracy in recording and processing financial data' - This is correct because computers help reduce human error and automate calculations, leading to more accurate financial data.
+Option 2: 'Elimination of the need for accounting principles' - This is incorrect because accounting principles are still essential for preparing and interpreting financial statements, regardless of the use of computers.

-Option 3: 'Reduced need for internal controls' and Option 4: 'Automatic approval of all financial transactions' - Both are incorrect because internal controls are critical for safeguarding assets and ensuring compliance, and financial transactions require proper authorization, not automatic approval.
+Option 3: 'Increased accuracy in calculations and record-keeping' - This is correct because computers minimize errors and ensure precise calculations, which is a primary benefit of using them in accounting.

 Watch next